The Community Consultative Committee (CCC) has a defined role and terms of reference under NSW Government legislation.

-A member of the CCC (other than the Director and Chief Executive) holds office for a term of 2 years, and is eligible for re-appointment as a member for any number of terms (but not so as to hold office as a member for more than 2 consecutive terms).
+A member of the CCC (other than the Director and Chief Executive) holds office for a term of 2 years, and is eligible for re-appointment as a member for no more than 2 consecutive terms).

 If the Director and Chief Executive is appointed as a member of the Committee, the Director and Chief Executive holds office as a member for so long as the Director and Chief Executive holds office as Director and Chief Executive, subject to this Part.

 All CCC Members must sign and agree to the Code of Conduct, outlining the requirement to act in good faith, act honestly and not make improper use of information acquired as a CCC Member.
 CCC Members are required to use sound judgement and discretion at all times.

 Members of the CCC are also required to disclose any conflicts of interest or gifts and benefits received as a result of being a Member of the CCC.

 The chairperson is elected by a majority of the Committee.

 In the absence of the chairperson, the deputy of that member may, if available, act in the place of the chairperson.

 The chairperson is to have a deliberative vote and, in the event of an equality of votes, a second or casting vote.

 The chairperson and 5 other members form a quorum at any meeting of the Committee and any duly convened meeting at which a quorum is present is competent to transact any business of the CCC.